 3. Immensely expanding of your circle

 Networking is an oldie but a goodie.
 For recruiters, there is nothing better than cracking the right candidate through their own network, without having to shop around much.
-This networking can be done via being active on professional networks like Linkedin.
+This networking can be done via being active on professional networks like Linkedin and putting in efforts to have a strong LinkedIn network.
 Attending local recruitment meets, recruitment drives in college campuses and startup meets is a great way to connect to the local talent and professionals.

-The high-performance recruiters can continuously make cold pitches to new consultancies and fresh candidates.
+The high-performance recruiters can continuously verify email addresses to make cold pitches to new consultancies and fresh candidates.
+Using an email validation tool can simplify the email verification process.
 Continuing this activity will guarantee that recruiters will be in touch with the processes, irrespective of the hiring requirement in the company.

 4. The ability to listen and pay attention to details